ThomasMertes/seed7/src/read_me.txt

      critical paths of the program.
 At places that are not performance critical I do some of this "unnecessary" initializations just to avoid such warnings.
+   - Warnings about passing argument with different width due to
+     prototype: Some compilers write such warnings for formal boolean (boolType) parameters and actual boolean arguments.
+     Since the types of parameter and argument are identical and a prototype is specified this warning can be considered as false alarm.

 WHAT TO DO WITH ERRORS TRIGGERED BY SEED7 PROGRAMS?